Darknet Market Price Index: 2019 Report

 However, the trade in entertainment accounts with less immediately obvious value for identity thieves continues to flourish.
 Accounts for games and streaming services including Spotify, Tidal, Steam and Minecraft typically sell for less than $4 (or sub-£3), cheaper than a Big Mac.

 The average person has dozens of accounts which form their online identity, all of which can be hacked and sold.
 Our team of security experts reviewed tens of thousands of listings across five of the most popular dark net markets – Dream, Wallstreet, Empire, Berlusconi and Tochka Free.
-These sites deliberately obscure themselves from the public and can only be accessed through the Tor browser, preferably also with a VPN for added security.
+These sites deliberately obscure themselves from the public and can only be accessed through the Tor browser, preferably also with a Tor-optimized VPN for added security.
 They are often used to buy and sell personal data, along with other contraband including weapons and illicit drugs.

 We focused on listings featuring stolen ID, personal data and hacked accounts for this update to the Darknet Market Price Index.
 We excluded massive data ‘dumps’ to avoid distorting average prices, as individual accounts in these dumps equate to tiny fractions of a cent each.
 Our analysis has shown that it would cost only $1,250 to buy up the entire identity of someone in the US, assuming that they had all the accounts listed.
 In the UK, that figure is around £800.